Ending Stories We Write

 “I Had To Cut it Down” Author

 Enthusiasm drove this author.
 They gave birth to a giant.
-They discovered their baby weighed in at whopping 220k words and knew it needed to lose some pounds fast.
-Instead of reworking the entire book (let’s face it, we’re pretty much over it by that stage) to make things fit into 110k, they took the easy way out and chopped off the back end.
+They discovered their baby weighed in at whopping 220k words and knew it needed to lose pounds fast.
+Instead of reworking the entire book (let’s face it, we’re pretty much over it by 220k) to make things fit into 110k, they took the easy way out and chopped off the back end.
 This forced a sudden truncation to occur in the narrative causing readers to fall off a giant cliff.

-“It Has an Ending But I Had To Add More To It” Writer
+“It Has an Ending But I Had To Add More To It”

 ABOUT